 More Pasta Recipes to Try

-If you enjoy this Italian-inspired recipe, we recommend checking out some of these other pasta recipes:
+If you enjoy this Italian-inspired recipe, we recommend checking out some of these:

 - Creamy Mushroom Pasta – combines the earthy, umami-rich flavors of fresh mushrooms with a luscious, velvety sauce, all draped over perfectly cooked pasta.
-This comforting and flavorful pasta dish is a favorite for pasta enthusiasts and mushroom lovers.
+This comforting, flavorful pasta dish is a favorite among pasta enthusiasts and mushroom lovers.

 - Rigatoni all’Amatriciana – This classic Roman pasta dish combines crispy guanciale, sharp Pecorino Romano, and sweet San Marzano tomatoes with al dente rigatoni for a bowl of bold, flavorful pasta.